 Head of Investment Advisory

-Alex leads on the development and execution of impact investing strategies for financial institutions and funds.
-He also helps IFG's charity clients to prepare and effectively communicate their prospectus and offering to this investor group.
-Prior to embracing social investment, he formulated and managed bespoke and fund-based investment mandates as a private client manager in private banking.
+Joining IFG in 2013, Alex leads on the development and execution of impact investing strategies for financial institutions and funds.
+He also helps IFG's charity and NGO clients to prepare and effectively communicate their prospectus and offering to this investor group.
+Prior to embracing social investment, he formulated and managed bespoke and fund-based investment mandates for private banking clients.
 Alex's early career was spent in business development spanning the multinational BHP Billiton, a tech start-up and a global Internet consultancy.
 He holds the Chartered Alternative Investment Analyst (CAIA) designation and is a Chartered Wealth Manager with a Masters in Wealth Management from the CISI, of which he is a Fellow.
 He graduated from Bristol University with a BA in Modern Languages and is a Trustee of the charity Hoffmann Foundation for Autism.

 Ed is founding Chief Executive of Bristol & Bath Regional Capital (BBRC), which seeks to provide civic led, commercially focused and innovative investment solutions that catalyse regional change and solve entrenched social, environmental and economic problems.
 BBRC aims to invest in high quality homes that benefit the local community and regional economy for the long term.
 Ed works with investors to identify commercially viable opportunities to invest in the delivery of homes and communities, with projects to access investment aligned with project goals, funding requirements and the community.
 Originally trained as Chartered Accountant at KPMG, Ed has over fifteen years combined experience in the commercial property, financial services and affordable housing sectors including the management of regulated commercial property funds of significant scale.
 Ed is Chairman of the homelessness charity Julian House, a Director of the Social Enterprise Bristol Together and was formerly a member of the Chartered Institute of Housing’s Influence Board.